 Abby Reifman Fisch works to help families understand their rights and advocates for children with disabilities through consultations and at school meetings.
 Her extensive experience and knowledge as a former special education teacher and special needs advocate allows her to understand the complexities of working within the educational system and what it takes to make a difference in a student’s educational experience.
 She listens, strategizes, and acts according to parent goals and student need.
 See her AMAZING reviews here.

-An IEP Plan v.
-A 504 Plan: A Super Mini Legal Course What’s the Difference?
-Before I get into the guidance, I just want to
+WHat’s the difference between an IEP and a 504 Plan?
+What’s the Difference?
+Before I get into the guidance, I just want to give you